Meet Our Ruckersville Team

 Speech Language Pathologist

-I attended college in Charlottesville and I am so excited to be living here again!
+I attended college in Charlottesville and my husband and I moved back to the area in 2020.
 I received my B.S.Ed. in Communication Sciences and Disorders from the University of Virginia and received my Master of Science in Speech-Language Pathology from James Madison University.
-I have previously worked in pediatric outpatient therapy and early intervention services for children birth to 3 years old in Richmond, VA.
-I have experience working with toddlers, school-aged children, and adolescents with a variety of speech and language disorders and diagnoses, including language delays, apraxia of speech, articulation/phonological disorders, fluency disorders, autism spectrum disorder, and various genetic conditions.
-I particularly enjoy working with toddlers with language delays, working on social language/social skills with school-aged children, as well as, working on functional communication with children using augmentative and alternative communication devices.
-I love working on a multi-disciplinary team with occupational therapists, physical therapists, and behavioral therapists too.
-In my spare time, I love to be outdoors... hiking, camping, kayaking, swimming, driving on the Blue Ridge Parkway... anything that allows me to be outside!
+I have previously worked in pediatric outpatient therapy and early intervention services for Infant & Toddler Connection in Richmond, VA.
+I have experience working with toddlers, school-aged children, and adolescents with a variety of speech and language disorders and diagnoses, including receptive and expressive language disorders, early childhood language delays, speech sound disorders, fluency disorders, autism spectrum disorder, and gestalt language processors.
+I have a special interest in speech sound disorders, including articulation disorders, phonological disorders, and motor speech disorders, specifically childhood apraxia of speech (CAS).
+I have experience implementing Dynamic Temporal and Tactile Cueing (DTTC), which is an evidence-based motor-based treatment approach for childhood apraxia of speech.
+I also have experience working with augmentative and alternative communication (AAC) users.
+I have completed device trials and evaluations for children that need AAC devices.
+I have also completed the Meaningful Speech course on gestalt language development and follow the Natural Language Acquisition framework in therapy with children who are gestalt language processors.
+I also love working on a multi-disciplinary team with our occupational therapists, physical therapists, and reading specialist!

 Ashley Harvey